clxrityy/hbd/README.md

   - `/wish {user} {message}`
   - `/wishes` - can view any time
 - [ ] option to have unique AI generated messages to wish people happy birthday
+- [ ] option to change the guild name upon someone's birthday (kudos to good vibes)